Diocletianic Persecution: Prior persecutions

 In the 3rd century, the pattern changed.
 Emperors became more active, and government officials began to actively pursue Christians rather than merely to respond to the will of the crowd.
 Christianity also changed.
 No longer were its practitioners merely "the lower orders fomenting discontent"; some Christians were now rich or from the upper classes.
 Origen, writing at about 248, tells of "the multitude of people coming in to the faith, even rich men and persons in positions of honour and ladies of high refinement and birth."
 Official reaction grew firmer.
 In 202, according to the Historia Augusta, a 4th-century history of dubious reliability, Septimius Severus (r.
 193-211) issued a general rescript forbidding conversion to either Judaism or Christianity.
 Maximin (r.
 235-238) targeted Christian leaders.
 (Note: Clarke argues that other evidence (Cyprian, Epistolae 75.10.1f; Origen Contra Celsus 3.15) undermines Eusebius's picture of Maximin's policy, and vouches for a comparatively light persecution instead.)
 Decius (r.
 249-251), demanding a show of support for the old pagan Roman religion, proclaimed that all inhabitants of the empire must sacrifice to the gods, eat sacrificial meat, and testify to these acts.
 Christians were obstinate in their non-compliance.
 Church leaders, like Fabian, bishop of Rome, and Babylas, bishop of Antioch, were arrested, tried and executed, as were certain members of the Christian laity, like Pionius of Smyrna.
 (Note: Although some members of the laity were persecuted, the primary targets of official action were always the clergy and the more prominent lay Christians.)
 Origen was tortured during the persecution and died about a year after from the resulting injuries.

 The Decian persecution was a grave blow to the Church.
 At Carthage, there was mass apostasy (renunciation of the faith).
 At Smyrna, the bishop Euctemon sacrificed and encouraged others to do the same.
-Because the Church was largely urban, it should have been easy to identify, isolate and destroy the Church hierarchy.
-This did not happen.
-In June 251, Decius died in battle, leaving his persecution incomplete.
-His persecutions were not followed up for another six years, allowing some Church functions to resume.
+Because the Church was largely urban, it should have been easy to identify, isolate, and destroy the Church hierarchy.
+That did not happen.
+In June 251, Decius died in battle, which left his persecution incomplete.
+His persecutions were not followed up for another six years, which allowed some Church functions to resume.
 Valerian, Decius's friend, took up the imperial mantle in 253.
 Though he was at first thought of as "exceptionally friendly" towards the Christians, his actions soon showed otherwise.
 In July 257, he issued a persecutory edict.
 As punishment for following the Christian faith, Christians were to face exile or condemnation to the mines.
 In August 258, he issued a second edict, making the punishment death.
 This persecution stalled in June 260, when Valerian was captured in battle.
 His son Gallienus (r.
 260-268), ended the persecution and inaugurated nearly 40 years of freedom from official sanctions, praised by Eusebius as the "little peace of the Church".
 The peace was undisturbed, save for occasional, isolated persecutions, until Diocletian became emperor.